SinghAkshay9977/Minor-Project-Innovestor/README.md

 # Minor-Project-Innovestor
-this is my first repositary
+this is my first reposit
+Author : Akshay singh